Feedback on the General Social Survey: Closed consultation

 Statistics Canada's General Social Survey (GSS) has long served as a cornerstone for understanding social conditions and trends in Canada.
 As part of the General Social Statistics Program, the GSS is currently undergoing a transformation designed to improve the timeliness of data collection and dissemination, ensure survey content remains relevant, and enhance flexibility to address emerging social issues that matter to Canadians.

-Your input as GSS data users will help to shape future cycles.
-You are invited to provide feedback on your data needs, preferred indicator frequency and availability, planned formats and dissemination options, and potential data gaps for future cycles.
+GSS data users were invited to provide feedback on their data needs, preferred indicator frequency and availability, planned formats and dissemination options, and potential data gaps for future cycles.
+This input will help to shape future cycles.

 Background